 Required guard band for 5% exceedance of I/N has been calculated with the assumption of 0.8 dB improvement of blocking response for every 200 kHz.

 Detailed assumptions can be found in the Section 3.1.

-Table 21:
+Table 21: Parameters used in simulations